dataplaywithvenkat/Durham-Univeristy-Github-learning/README.md

 ---
-title: "What is GitHub Pages?"
+title: "GitHub Pages"
 ---

+# What is Github Pages

 **GitHub Pages** is a **free web hosting service** offered by GitHub that lets you **turn a GitHub repository into a live website**.